My Story with ME/cfs

 Pacing ~ managing energy available for the day without using it all.
 This is very difficult when you really don’t have enough at all.
 This goes from pacing the next 10 minutes, to the day, week & months.

-PEM~ Post-exertional malaise.
-Can kick in hours, a day or days later.
+PEM~ Post Exertional Malaise.
+Can kick in hours, a day or days later and can be physical, cognitive or frequently both.

 Payback ~ exacerbation of symptoms following activity, be it cognitive or physical.